 Q. What do you look for when considering a new project?

 When considering a project I look for a strong story that I connect to.
 I have to love the story that’s being told but also feel that I can make it even better.
 Sometimes you get a script and i’’s an awesome idea and you just love it but it’s not a story you feel you can bring anything new to or my point of view isn’t right for that story.
 That’s hard to say no. But I feel you have to have your whole heart and soul invested otherwise you might get a good film when it could have been a great film.

 Another important thing I look at are the people.
 I feel that your team also has a huge impact on the film and if you don’t get along or someone brings drama to the table it take away from the experience and can in some situations kill the project.
 It’s important to me that we work well together and that everyone can get on to the same page.

-Film is so collaborative so you have to be able to make decision on what’s best for the story and film not for your ego.
+Film is so collaborative, so you have to be able to make decisions on what’s best for the story and film not for your ego.
 The film comes first and the team needs to all agree to that.